Fake sexualised images created through X ‘very serious’ – Irish media watchdog

 “I don’t know what the outcome of this situation with Grok is going to be, but it’s very serious.”

-Irish premier Micheal Martin said that such use of AI was “unacceptable” and possibly illegal.
+Irish premier Micheal Martin said that such use of AI was “unacceptable” and possibly illegal, while Irish deputy premier Simon Harris encouraged those who had experienced the issue to report it.

+“I know from a conversation with Minister (for the Media) Patrick O’Donovan today that he is liaising both with his own department, with Coimisiun na Mean and with the Attorney General to see if there’s anything further that can be usefully done in terms of our online safety plan.

+He said he would need to reflect on whether he would continue to use X.

+“It’s an interesting question.
+It’s one I’d have to more broadly reflect on.”

-“Our authorities need to examine this very carefully and be very clear in protecting children in particular and protecting innocent people,” he said, speaking while on a diplomatic visit to China.
+Mr Martin, speaking while on a diplomatic visit to China, said: “Our authorities need to examine this very carefully and be very clear in protecting children in particular and protecting innocent people.”

 Rape Crisis Ireland (RCI) has called for a total ban on AI-based functions that can produce deepfake sexual images.